clintosaurous/core/README.md

 ## Apache Setup

 Clintosaurous core environment is required to be installed before Apache is setup.
+Apache setup must be performed as root.

 The installation script can be ran at any time.
 It will not overwrite existing configuration or environment files.
 Just run it from the `/opt/clintosaurous/core` directory.

+See `apache-setup.sh` documentation for more details on the installation process.
+Run `apache-setup.sh` with `-h` or `--help` for CLI options.

+    sudo /opt/clintosaurous/core/apache-setup.sh

 NOTE: If there are firewalls in use, ensure port 443 is allowed to the server.

 Default SSL key and certificate are installed.
-If you plan to use an alternate SSL key and certificate, you can specify the path with CLI options.
+If you plan to use an alternate SSL key and certificate, you can specify the path with CLI options or replace the default files with your keys.

-See `apache-setup.sh` documentation for more details on the installation process.
-Run `apache-setup.sh` with `-h` or `--help` for CLI options.